RagedUnicorn/docker-postgresql/README.md

 # docker-postgresql

-> A docker base to build a container for PostgreSQL based on Alpine
+> A docker base image to build a container for PostgreSQL based on Alpine

-This container is intended to build a base for providing a database to an application stack.
+This image is intended to build a base for providing a database to an application stack.

+## Version

+* PostgreSQL 10

+## Using the image

 ### Start container